chaukhoa97/portfolio-v2/docs/React/react-essentials.md

 ### Cons

 Using Virtual DOM is NOT faster bc it's actually an **addition** of the final operations on the real DOM (_diffing_ is NOT free).
-It is only faster if we compare it in a more complex context when the DOM doesn't have a way to optimize updates (e.g. batch updates, or list updates) because it can reduce the number of DOM operations.
+It is only faster because it can reduce the number of DOM operations if we do the comparison in a more complex context when the real DOM doesn't have a way to optimize updates (e.g. batch updates, or list updates) .
 Even though new frameworks nowadays have their way to achieve that without using Virtual DOM, in real-world applications, the Virtual Dom is usually fast enough.
-After a certain point, performance is no longer the main selling point of a library or framework, especially when the difference is only in microseconds.
+After a certain point, performance is no longer the main selling point of a library or framework, especially when the difference is only in milliseconds.

 ### Compiler